Jacqueline Torti

 Current Appointments

-Assistant Professor, Department of Medicine, Schulich School of Medicine Dentistry, Western University
+Assistant Professor, Department of Medicine with a Cross-Appointment in Anatomy and Cell Biology, Schulich School of Medicine Dentistry, Western University

 Scientist, Centre for Education Research & Innovation, Schulich School of Medicine & Dentistry, Western University